Metal-ceramic dental crowns in Croatia

 Modern dentistry uses all-ceramic crowns or crowns made of combination of metal and ceramics.
 Metal-ceramic crowns are very often the choice of patients because of their very good price-quality ratio.
 Although aesthetically not at the same level as all-ceramic crowns, their physical properties are of the same quality.

-Metal-ceramic crowns are very strong, resistant and long-lasting, and can be made of a combination of several metal alloys depending on the patient’s wish and suitability of individual metal for immune system of the patient.
+Metal-ceramic crowns are very strong, resistant and long-lasting, and can be made of a combination of several metal alloys depending on the patient’s wish and compatibility of the individual metal with the immune system of the patient.
 Most commonly used combinations in the practice are:

 - White gold and ceramics - white gold is a biocompatible material which almost never causes allergic reactions.
 It is often used in rear regions where strong chewing forces prevail, and especially in restoration of molars and premolars.